airframesio/aero-cli/README.md

 ```

 ## TODO
-- [ ] Implement test harness that streams audio from audio-out into a ZeroMQ topic for samples testing
+- [ ] Implement test harness that streams audio from audio-out into a ZeroMQ topic for samples testing (mostly for burst mode)
 - [x] Cut out plane registration database code from AeroL
 - [x] Implement ACARS frame forwarding functionality
 - [x] Implement translation of ACARSItem to JSON
 - [ ] Long term test to ensure processor and memory usage is within expectations
+- [ ] libacars integration?

 ## Requirements
 Other configurations not mentioned may work but below is the configuration used for development and testing: